5 Reasons Why Your Probiotic Isn’t Working

 The Bacteria Strains Aren’t Identified

-Our intestinal tract is home to billions of bacteria – some good, some bad, and some just there for the sake of being there (your intestines make a pretty great home for bacteria).
+Our digestive tract is home to billions of bacteria – some good, some bad, and some just there for the sake of being there (your intestines make a pretty great home for bacteria).

 At this point, you may be asking yourself, “what are probiotics?”
 To be a considered a ‘probiotic’ you can’t just be any old strain of bacteria, you have to be an approved strain that is known to confer a health benefit (World Health Organization).

-Choosing a probiotic that works means finding a probiotic that has research supporting the specific person, not just the ‘last name.’
+Other than knowing the best time to take probiotics, choosing a probiotic product that works means finding a probiotic that has research supporting the specific person, not just the ‘last name.’

 The Probiotics Aren’t Living

-For a probiotic to work, the bacteria have to be alive and active.
-Probiotics, however, are living organisms, and like all living organisms, are sensitive to their environment: improper conditions can damage or even kill them
+For a probiotic to work, the beneficial bacteria have to be alive and active.
+Probiotics, however, are living organisms, and like all living organisms, are sensitive to their environment: improper conditions can damage or even kill them.

-How can you know if a product contains ‘live’ cultures?
+How can you know if a product contains ‘live’ cultures instead of having dead strains?

 The Probiotics Aren’t Surviving the Journey

-Freeze-dried bacteria are another thing to look out for.
-Freeze-drying bacteria is a way that you can put the probiotics into a capsule or tablet form.
+Freeze-dried good bacteria are another thing to look out for.
+Freeze-drying live bacteria is a way that you can put the probiotics into a capsule or tablet form.

 The problem here isn’t the freeze-drying, per se, it’s that this type of processing makes the bacteria much more sensitive.
-This leaves them more susceptible to dying during their passage through the harsh, acidic environment of our stomachs.
+This leaves them more susceptible to dying during their passage through the harsh, acidic environment of our digestive tract and stomachs.

 To avoid this, ensure your probiotic capsules features a targeted release, enteric coating.
-This type of technology helps to ensure that the bacteria inside the capsule are protected and can reach your intestines unharmed, where they can safely release their benefits.
+This type of technology helps to ensure that the healthy bacteria inside the capsule are protected and can reach your intestines unharmed, where they can safely release their health benefit.

 You’re Not Taking the Correct Dosage for Your Concern

-To get the effects of your probiotic and help improve intestinal health, you have to take the dosage of probiotics that is effective for your concern.
-Consistency is also critical, so ensure you get into a habit and take your probiotic every day.
+To get the effects of your probiotic and help improve gastrointestinal health, you have to take the dosage of probiotics that is effective for your concern.
+Consistency is also critical, so ensure you get into a habit and take your probiotic rich foods and supplement every day.

 Start by being clear on why you are taking a probiotic.
-If you are taking a probiotic for general health, for example, the dosage you need may be very different than if you are trying to prevent Antibiotic Associated Diarrhea.
+If you are taking a probiotic for general health, for example, the dosage you need may be very different than if you are trying to prevent Antibiotic Associated Diarrhea and IBS symptoms.

 It is also important to read labels.
 Some brands may claim a high number of bacteria (CFU count), but to get that dosage you may have to take multiple doses throughout the day.

-If you choose Bio-K+ as your probiotic, here are some guidelines to help you determine the correct dosage you need:
+If you choose Bio-K+ as your probiotic supplement, here are some guidelines to help you determine the correct dosage you need:

 For chronic digestive issues: you need a stronger dosage and should aim to take 25 billion probiotic bacteria daily.
 This is equivalent to ½ bottle of drinkable Bio-K+ or one of our 25 billion regular strength capsules.

 For acute digestive issues (stomach flu, food poisoning, a flare-up from a chronic condition, etc.): we recommend taking 50 billion probiotic bacteria a day.
-This is a full bottle of drinkable Bio-K+ or one of our 50 billion strong capsules.
+This is a full bottle of drinkable Bio-K+ or one of our extra care capsules or the pro line for a specific health condition.

-For those travelling: take one of our 30 billion travel protection capsules three to five days prior to your trip.
+For those travelling: take one of our extra care capsules, three to five days prior to your trip.
 Continue this dosage throughout your trip and for up to five days after you return home.
 For added protection, you can increase the dosage during your travels to two capsules per day.

 Your Probiotic Contains an Allergen You Are Sensitive Too